Cooking Gorgeous

 • When mixing the Salep powder with cold milk to create a paste, add the milk slowly while stirring.
 This helps achieve a smooth consistency and prevents lumps.

 • Throughout the entire preparation process, be sure to stir continuously.
-This prevents the Salep mixture from sticking to the bottom of the saucepan and ensures a creamy texture.
+This prevents the Salep mixture from sticking to the bottom of the saucepan and keeps the texture creamy.

 • When heating the mixture, keep the heat low to avoid scorching or curdling.
 Patience is key; it may take some time for the mixture to thicken.